lrgresearch/gpaw-tools/index.md

 * **[gpaw-tools](development/releasenotes.md#version-2190)** version 21.9.0 released (Sep 14, 2021).

 ## Citing
 Please do not forget that, gpaw-tools is a UI/GUI software.
 For the main DFT calculations, it uses ASE and GPAW.
 It also uses Elastic python package for elastic tensor solutions and ASAP with KIM database for interatomic interaction calculations.
 Therefore, you must know what you use, and cite them properly.
 Here, the basic citation information of each packages are given.
-There are many other packages needed to be cited.
-With GPAW, you may needed to cite LibXC or cite for LCAO, TDDFT, lineer-response calculations.
-Please visit their pages for many other citation possibilities.

 * **ASE** : Ask Hjorth Larsen et al. "[The Atomic Simulation Environment—A Python library for working with atoms](https://doi.org/10.1088/1361-648X/aa680e)" J. Phys.: Condens.
 Matter Vol. 29 273002, 2017.
 * **GPAW**: J. J. Mortensen, L. B. Hansen, and K. W. Jacobsen "[Real-space grid implementation of the projector augmented wave method](https://doi.org/10.1103/PhysRevB.71.035109)" Phys.
 Rev. B 71, 035109 (2005) and J. Enkovaara, C. Rostgaard, J. J. Mortensen et al. "[Electronic structure calculations with GPAW: a real-space implementation of the projector augmented-wave method](https://doi.org/10.1088/0953-8984/22/25/253202)" J. Phys.: Condens.
 Matter 22, 253202 (2010) [OTHER POSSIBLE CITATION](https://wiki.fysik.dtu.dk/gpaw/faq.html#citation-how-should-i-cite-gpaw)